learn-co-students/nyc-mhtn-web-051418/26-the-dom/README.md

 ## Outline

-* Orchestration, paintbrushes and the canvas
+* Orchestration, paintbrushes (JS and CSS) and the canvas
 * An instrument for expression or utility
 * From a string to a page
 * From a static page to an interactive experience